securitytxt/security-txt/draft-foudil-securitytxt.md

 # The Specification

-This document defines a text file to be placed in a known location that provides information about the vulnerability disclosure practices of a particular organization.
+This document defines a text file to be placed in a known location that provides information about vulnerability disclosure practices of a particular organization.
 This is intended to help security researchers when disclosing security vulnerabilities.

 By convention, the file is named "security.txt".
 Location and scope are described in {{location}}.

 This text file contains multiple fields with different values.
-A field contains a "name" which is the first part of a field all the way up to the colon ("Contact:") and follows the syntax defined for "field-name" in section 3.6.8 of {{!RFC5322}}.
+A field contains a "name" which is the first part of a field all the way up to the colon (for example: "Contact:") and follows the syntax defined for "field-name" in section 3.6.8 of {{!RFC5322}}.
 Field names are case-insensitive (as per section 2.3 of {{!RFC5234}}).
-The "value" comes after the field name ("https://example.com/security") and follows the syntax defined for "unstructured" in section 3.2.5 of {{!RFC5322}}.
+The "value" comes after the field name (for example: "mailto:security@example.com") and follows the syntax defined for "unstructured" in section 3.2.5 of {{!RFC5322}}.
 The file MAY also contain blank lines.

-A field MUST always consist of a name and a value ("Contact: https://example.com/security").
+A field MUST always consist of a name and a value
+(for example: "Contact: mailto:security@example.com").
 A security.txt file can have an unlimited number of fields.
 Each field MUST appear on its own line.
 Unless specified otherwise by the field definition, multiple values MUST NOT be chained together for a single field.
-Unless otherwise indicated in a definition of a particular field, any field MAY appear multiple times.
+Unless otherwise indicated in a definition of a particular field, a field MAY appear multiple times.

 Implementors should be aware that some of the fields may